aanguyen/Lab4_202_08/README.md

 ### To do:
-+ Get new data for each direction
++ Fix up gameboard aspect ratio
-+ Create state machine to determine direction
++ Complete gameblock class